Timpanogos Chief Antonga Black Hawk

 Col. Creer with a long rifle at 800 yards.
 But, Black Hawk wasn't

 even there.
-He was near Ephraim ailing from his wound he recieved at Gravely Ford.
-(See Diamond Battle)
+He was near Ephraim ailing from his wound he received at Gravely Ford.

 Black Hawk, with his massive army, could have caused far more